shazm12/safe-ns/README.md

 **Note:** Keep in mind in `docker-compose.yml`, set the environment variables accordingly like groq API key and location of the service account credentials file.

 For service account credentials, the suggestion would be to keep it just in the root of the `backend` directory and so you just need to pass the file path as: `your-google-service-account.json` both in the Dockerfile(do not forget to make changes in Dockerfile) and in `docker-compose.yml`.

+For API Key, just update the docker-compose file in the **environment** section, the API key under GOOGLE_API_KEY.